knockout/knockout/documentation/binding-context.md

      This is the main view model object in the root context, i.e., the topmost parent context.
 It's usually the object that was passed to `ko.applyBindings`.
 It is equivalent to `$parents[$parents.length - 1]`.

+  * `$component`

+     If you're within the context of a particular [component](component-overview.html) template, then `$component` refers to the viewmodel for that component.
+It's the component-specific equivalent to `$root`.
+In the case of nested components, `$component` refers to the viewmodel for the closest component.

+     This is useful, for example, if a component's template includes one or more `foreach` blocks in which you wish to refer to some property or function on the component viewmodel rather than on the current data item.

   * `$data`

      This is the view model object in the current context.
 In the root context, `$data` and `$root` are equivalent.
 Inside a nested binding context, this parameter will be set to the current data item (e.g., inside a `with: person` binding, `$data` will be set to `person`). `$data` is useful when you want to reference the viewmodel itself, rather than a property on the viewmodel.
 Example: